vbsw/glut/README.md

 ## Abstract
 This is glut binding for the programming language Go.
 It works on linux.

-If you want to use the functions of freeglut download <github.com/vitalibaumtrok/freeglut>.
+If you want the functions of freeglut download github.com/vitalibaumtrok/freeglut.

 ## Installation